elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-topdown-approach-in-sequencing-information-for-presentations.md

 url: /learn/education-studies/questions/what-is-the-topdown-approach-in-sequencing-information-for-presentations
 score: -1.0
 related_article1:
-    id: 120668
+    id: 120687
     title: >-
-        What does defining the beats mean in the context of a presentation?
+        What role does audience feedback play in refining storytelling techniques in presentations?
     subject: Digital Media
-    url: /learn/digital-media/questions/what-does-defining-the-beats-mean-in-the-context-of-a-presentation
+    url: /learn/digital-media/questions/what-role-does-audience-feedback-play-in-refining-storytelling-techniques-in-presentations
 related_article2:
-    id: 120664
+    id: 120666
     title: >-
-        How does the bottom-up approach help in sequencing information for a presentation?
+        What are the steps involved in shaping information using a bottom-up approach?
-    subject: Education Studies
+    subject: Business and Management
-    url: /learn/education-studies/questions/how-does-the-bottomup-approach-help-in-sequencing-information-for-a-presentation
+    url: /learn/business-and-management/questions/what-are-the-steps-involved-in-shaping-information-using-a-bottomup-approach
 related_article3:
-    id: 120684
+    id: 120683
     title: >-
-        How can one balance emotional engagement with factual information in a presentation?
+        What are the benefits of using a story arc in presentations?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-one-balance-emotional-engagement-with-factual-information-in-a-presentation
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-a-story-arc-in-presentations
 related_article4:
-    id: 120685
+    id: 120686
     title: >-
-        What are some common pitfalls to avoid when using storytelling in presentations?
+        How can one measure the effectiveness of storytelling in a presentation?
-    subject: Education Studies
+    subject: Digital Media
-    url: /learn/education-studies/questions/what-are-some-common-pitfalls-to-avoid-when-using-storytelling-in-presentations
+    url: /learn/digital-media/questions/how-can-one-measure-the-effectiveness-of-storytelling-in-a-presentation
 related_article5:
-    id: 120678
+    id: 120668
     title: >-
-        How can experimentation with sequences improve storytelling in presentations?
+        What does defining the beats mean in the context of a presentation?
     subject: Digital Media
-    url: /learn/digital-media/questions/how-can-experimentation-with-sequences-improve-storytelling-in-presentations
+    url: /learn/digital-media/questions/what-does-defining-the-beats-mean-in-the-context-of-a-presentation
 ---

 &nbsp;